ArturMarschenkulov/obsidian_vault_uni_education/math/Ordinary differential equations/Bernoulli differential Equation.md

 # Special case n=0 and n=1
 Usually, only equations with $n \notin \{0, 1\}$ are regarded as Bernoulli differential equations.
 The reason is that are

 The reason being that those are regular linear differential equations and can be solved using the methods for linear differential equations.
-If $n = 1$, it is even a [[Separable Differential Equation|separable differential equation]].
+If $n = 1$, it is even a separable differential equation (see [[Separable Differential Equation]]).

 If $n=0$, the equation simplifies to a linear ODE:
 * $y'+p(x)y=q(x)y^0 = q(x)$